-In sharing these images I certainly do not mean to suggest that these are acceptable living conditions for anyone.
-On the contrary, it is heartbreaking that people have no choice but to live in such an environment just to survive.
+In sharing these images, I do not mean to suggest that these are acceptable living conditions for anyone.
+On the contrary, it is heartbreaking that people have no choice but to live in such an environment to survive.
 We should all do what we can to help this community and countless similar ones.
-But what stayed with me is how these children can be happy with so little while we sometimes find it hard to have a happy life with quite a lot more.
+But what stayed with me is how these children can be happy with so little while we sometimes find it hard to have a happy life with much more.
 May we all learn from the children of Umapad.

-I was also quite impressed by a visit we made to a boxing gym also in Mandaue City.
+I was also quite impressed by our visit to a boxing gym in Mandaue City.
 Unexpectedly, given their small stature, Filipinos love boxing (as they do basketball which is also somewhat surprising).
-One only has to mention the name Manny Pacquiao, the world-famous boxing champion who grew up in the southern Philippines, to see the pride in any Filipinos’ eyes.
-In general, Filipino professional boxers are highly respected for their aggressive style and world-class talents.
-There is no doubt that Pacquiao’s success and world fame has inspired many young boys to follow their dreams of becoming a world champion.
+One only has to mention Manny Pacquiao, the world-famous boxing champion who grew up in the southern Philippines, to see the pride in any Filipinos’ eyes.
+Filipino professional boxers are generally highly respected for their aggressive style and world-class talents.
+There is no doubt that Pacquiao’s success and world fame has inspired many young boys to follow their dreams of becoming world champion.

 When we show up at the Flores Boxing Club, there are approximately 12 young men already warming up for a full day of training that they pursue daily.
 Eventually, most of them would then proceed to fight with an opponent in a practice session.
-The gym prides itself on that it caters to boxing enthusiasts from all walks of life.
-The training appears to be extremely serious in spite of very basic conditions.
-The gym is a far cry from one where westerners go to get their daily dose of sweat.
-But here in the Philippines, one has to do it with very little resources other than the help of your peers.
-Yet, these young men will still follow their dreams and in the process learn respect, discipline, and commitment and for that, they were an inspiration.
-While I am not suggesting that everyone, especially me, should pursue a career in boxing, may we all be able to follow our dreams a little more in this new year?
+The gym prides itself on catering to boxing enthusiasts from all walks of life.
+The training appears to be extremely serious despite very basic conditions.
+The gym is a far cry from one where Westerners go to get their daily dose of sweat.
+But here in the Philippines, one has to do it with minimal resources other than the help of your peers.
+Yet, these young men will still follow their dreams and, in the process, learn respect, discipline, and commitment; for that, they were an inspiration.
+While I am not suggesting that everyone, especially me, should pursue a career in boxing, may we all be able to follow our dreams a little more in this new year.

 Happy New Year